zappbrandigan/wiki_docs/blog/2025-07-18-pdf-manager.md

 authors: zappbrandigan
 ---

-# New Regex Templates Available in TūlBOX!

-I’ve added a fresh set of **regex templates** to the *Search & Replace* tool — making it even easier to format your file names consistently, cleanly, and fast.
+A fresh set of **regex templates** has been added to the *Search & Replace* tool — making it even easier to format your file names consistently, cleanly, and fast.

 These new templates are designed to pair seamlessly with the existing **Cue Sheet** presets.
 Whether you’re converting date formats, reordering titles, or applying final polish to naming conventions, these tools can now handle it in a click.